Realizing My Natural Hair Texture

-I remember one day in elementary school taking cover underneath something to protect my hair from the rain.
+I remember one day in elementary school taking cover underneath something to protect my natural hair from the rain.
 I realized my hair texture wasn’t the same as some of my classmates, who were still playing during recess.

 In elementary and middle school I had beads, barrettes and ball hair ties in my hair.
 I hated it.
-Sitting still on the floor, while my mom detangled and styled my hair, was torturous.
+Sitting still on the floor, while my mom detangled and styled my natural hair, was torturous.
 But on special occasions, my mom straightened my hair with the infamous hot comb.
-Anyone who’s experienced the hot comb will probably tell you grease and scalp burn are part of the process.
+Anyone who’s experienced the hot comb will probably tell you grease and scalp burn are part of this process.
 But in the end, your hair is straight and you feel like everyone else.
 I had a love/hate relationship with the hot comb process.
 Hated the burn, but loved the end result.
 Also, hated that I couldn’t be active with my straight hair, but loved being able to swing my hair.

 The Creamy Crack Epidemic

 In 8th grade, I begged my mom to relax my hair.
 After a few months, she caved and bought one of the kid perm box kits.
 The scalp burn from the relaxer was far worse than the burns I endured from the hot comb.
 But afterwards, my hair was pin straight.
 And while I was happy, my hair was not.
 My hair felt dry and lifeless, but I thought I was the s***.
 After a few months of getting touch-ups, I decided to stop getting relaxers in my hair for good.
 Or so I thought…